 - Cut a few slits into the pastry and bake for 15-20 minutes at 200 degrees Celsius or until bubbling and golden brown.

 Willow Creek Olive Estate

-Blood Orange Flavoured Extra Virgin Olive Oil
+Blood Orange Flavoured Olive Oil

 WILLOW CREEK OLIVE ESTATE

 Willow Creek Olive Estate strives to be the preferred South African extra virgin olive oil brand by developing a diversified range of quality, ethical and trusted products that promote a healthy lifestyle.
-Our versatile range of premium olive-based products are constantly evolving to accommodate the culinary and sensory demands of consumers and connoisseurs alike.
+Our versatile range of premium olive-based products is constantly evolving to accommodate the culinary and sensory demands of consumers and connoisseurs alike.